Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 bar(4)
 ```

 Here the `foo` function uses the pattern we saw earlier.
 It just calls `UseMethod`.
 We then define a concrete function to be called if `foo` is invoked on a number.
 Numbers have classes, and that class is `numeric`.
-(Technically, there is more to numbers than this class, but for now we don’t need to worry about that).
+(Technically, there is more to numbers than this class, but for now, we don’t need to worry about that).
 Nothing strange is going on with `foo`.

 With `bar`, however, we assign a local variable before we invoke `UseMethod`.
 This variable, `x`, is visible when `bar.numeric` is called.
-With a normal function call, you have to take steps to get access to the calling scope, so here `UseMethod` does not behave as a normal function.
+With a normal function call, you have to take steps to get access to the calling scope, so here `UseMethod` does not behave like a normal function.

-In the call to `UseMethod` it doesn’t behave like a normal function either.
+In the call to `UseMethod`, it doesn’t behave like a normal function either.
 You cannot use `UseMethod` as part of an expression.

 ```{r}
 baz <- function(object) UseMethod("baz") + 2